-Where can you find the cheapest and most expensive cigarettes in Europe?Comments
+Compare the cheapest and most expensive countries to buy cigarettes

 The price of a packet of cigarettes in Europe varies wildly from country to country – by more than ten euros.